kojoidrissa/python_testing/testing_python_intro/outline.rst

     +  Coverage: is all the code being tested?
     +  Mcabe: How complex is your code?
     +  PyFlakes & Pep8: Because style matters
+    +  Mocking/Mock objects: Cuz you can't test the Internet

+        *  from mock import Mock

 References
 ***********